Pendo Pricing: Plan Breakdown and More Cost Effective Alternative11 min read

 - Analyze user behavior.
 Track new feature adoption, retention rates, and engagement trends to guide decision-making.

 - Collect user feedback.
-Via Pendo Feedback, Net Promoter Scores (NPS), and Pendo session replays to gather insights.
+Via the Pendo Feedback add-on, NPS surveys (which require the Pulse tier or an add-on purchase), and Pendo session replays to gather insights.

 - Personalize user experiences.
 Segment audiences and deliver targeted in-app messages based on behavior.